Rusutsu Resort

 The Rusutsu Resort (ルスツリゾート, Rusutsu Rizōto) is the largest resort in Hokkaidō, Japan, operated by Kamori Kankō.
 The resort is famous for its ski slopes but also offers year-round attractions including an amusement park and golf courses.

 Ski resort

 The ski resort extends over three mountains; West Mountain, East Mountain, and Mount Isola.
 The total number of courses is 37, with a total length of 42 km.
 Rusutsu Resort was the first Japanese ski resort to be awarded Best Small Resort by The Great Skiing & Snowboarding Guide, a British ski magazine.
 According to a 2003 survey by View Communications, Japanese NPO, skiers ranked the resort as the most satisfying among 48 ski resorts in Japan.
+Rustsu Resort has won “Japan’s Best Ski Resort” at the World Ski Awards six times since 2017.

 Courses

 All slopes allow skiing, snowboarding, and snowscooting.